AntidoteDB/WebCure/Pseudocode/Pseudocode.md

 function start(){
     read(); // read the latest changes.

-    // add listener to the button, for event 'onclick' (when the user tries to add new changes) addButton.addEventListener('onclick', callback);
+    // add listener for a custom event 'add-data' (when the user tries to add new changes) addEventListener('add-data', callback);

 	callback = function(){
         update();